MiguelMSandin/phylogeniesQuickStart/README.md

 ## Phylogenetic analyses (step 4)

 The alignment provides now a basis to meassure differences/similarities among sequences.
 Although not every difference of nucleotide has the same evolutionary consequence.
+The simplest tree, is a neighbor joining tree.
 In this sense, different models of evolution assume different parameters resulting in different rates of evolution among the same sequences.

-Bootstraps

 ![Step4.1](https://github.com/MiguelMSandin/phylogeniesQuickStart/blob/main/resources/step4.1_model_of_evolution.png)

 ### Using a Maximum Likelihood approach

+Bootstraps

 Maximizes model parameters accross different replicates (bootstraps) to find a higher likelihood